aspose-barcode/Aspose.BarCode-Products/barcode/php-java/_index.md

 ---
-title: PHP Barcode Generator and Scanner API - Aspose
+title: PHP Barcode Generator and Scanner API
 weight: 830
 url: /php-java/
 description: PHP barcode reader library to recognize mutiple types of barcodes including 1D, 2D and Postal.
 Use API in core PHP or within framework like codeigniter, cakephp or laravel.